 (2) Periodic inspections.

 (a) Agents may perform periodic inspections of installed alternative systems.
-System owners must pay the inspection fee in OAR 340-071-0140(3)(j) for the inspection upon billing by the agent.
+System owners must pay the inspection fee in OAR 340-071-0140(3) for the inspection upon billing by the agent.

 (b) The agent must prepare a report of each inspection listing system deficiencies, corrections required, and timetables for correction, and will provide a copy to the system owner.
 The agent may follow up as necessary to ensure proper corrections.